joern42/imscp/configs/Debian/listeners.d/README.md

 ### Introduction

 This directory is meant to hold the listener files which are responsible to register your own event listeners on the i-MSCP event manager.
-Any listener file found in this directory is loaded automatically by i-MSCP at runtime, in any context.
+Any file found in this directory is loaded automatically by i-MSCP at runtime, in all contexts.

-There is also the **installer** sub-directory that meant to hold listener files that act in installer context only.
-It should be useless to load those listener files outside of the installer context.
+There is also the **installer** sub-directory.
+That directory meant to hold listener files that act in installer context only.
+It is best avoided to load those listener in context other than installer as this would involve a useless performance penality, even though registration of event listeners is relatively cheap.

 ### Listener file namespaces